Q.1. Write the equation for the dissociation of hydrochloric acid (HCl) in water.

-Plaster of Paris is used for making statues and for setting of fractured bones.
+The plaster of Paris is used for making statues and for setting fractured bones.

 Q.25.
-Name three compounds of calcium which are used in day-to-day life and write one important use of each of them.
+Name three compounds of calcium that are used in day-to-day life and write one important use of each of them.

 Ans.
 The three compounds of calcium and their uses are :